indiqusdocs/yntraa/docs/Administration/BillingandFinancials/CreatingaCreditNoteAgainstanInvoice.md

 - **Custom Amount** - Generated with custom/specified line items with optional tax fields for each line item.

 :::note
-The above options are only available when creating credit notes from the Apiculus Cloud Console against a single invoice.
+The above options are only available when creating credit notes from the Yntraa Cloud Console against a single invoice.
 :::